KDE/clazy/src/checks/level0/README-wrong-qglobalstatic.md

 # wrong-qglobalstatic

 Finds `Q_GLOBAL_STATIC`s being used with trivial types.
-This is unnecessary and creates more code bloat.
+This is unnecessary and creates code bloat.

 #### Example: